 IT is a long way from the classrooms of Khwezi Lomso High School in Port Elizabeth to the judge’s bench in the High Court of the Western Cape, but acting justice Nolwazi Boqwana believes a lot more young women can make the same journey – and go further.

 “Perhaps there are things you have been told you couldn’t do because of where you come from.
 But you can.
 Break through the glass ceiling,” the legal dynamo told her audience at Nangoza Jebe Hall in New Brighton on Saturday night.

 Judge-in-waiting Boqwana was visiting Port Elizabeth as the keynote speaker at Beyond the Balance Sheet women’s awards dinner.
 The Judicial Service Commission interviewed Boqwana and three other women for a vacancy on the Western Cape High Court bench last month, with Boqwana the recommended candidate.
-Now she is waiting for President Jacob Zuma to confirm in writing her new position at the Supreme Court.
+Now she is waiting for President Jacob Zuma to confirm in writing her new position.